-Petition Asks Chipotle Stop Serving Pork, Beef In Response To Anti-GMO Stance
+Petition Asks Chipotle To Stop Serving Pork, Beef In Response To Anti-GMO Stance

 More importantly, glyphosate shares that class 2A carcinogen distinction with a number of other things, including shift work, being a hairdresser, and – importantly – very hot beverages, high-temperature frying, and red meat.

-When Neidenbach realized this, he started a change.org petition directed at Chipotle founder, CEO and chairman Steve Ells, demanding that in keeping with the reasons behind their anti-GMO policy, they remove red meat from their menus and stop frying foods in oils which come from non-GMO but still bioengineered sunflowers.
+When Neidenbach realized this, he started a change.org petition directed at Chipotle founder, CEO and chairman Steve Ells, demanding that in keeping with the reasons behind their anti-GMO policy, they remove red meat from their menus and stop frying foods in oils which come from non-GMO, but still bioengineered sunflowers.

 “Just as GMOs were removed from most of their menu items because glyphosate is a class 2A carcinogen, pork and beef now need to be removed as well.
 Given the concerns surrounding red meat, and the herbicide tolerant mutagenic sun flowers used to cook it in, we feel it is particularly important to seek out alternative ingredients.”